-He had baby teeth when he began school.
-He lost those, grew a new set, and now he’s working on a mustache.
+Our son had baby teeth when he began school.
+He lost those, grew a new set, added braces, and now he’s working on a mustache.
 He didn’t know our phone number back then, and now he has a phone of his own.
-In k4 he took naps.
-Now he stays up as late as he can.
+In K4 he took naps.
+Now he stays up later than me most nights.
 His voice is shedding its youthful tone almost daily.
 And now it’s goodbye to the days of show and tell.
-Farewell carpool.
+Farewell recess.

 These years didn’t pass without growing pains.
-For us all.
-As I look back I wonder what words of advice I could pass along to my younger self and other parents.
+For all of us.
+So as I look back, I wonder what words of comfort my younger self and other parents could use.

 There are classroom rules put in place by teachers.
 Follow them-they got this.
-Not kidding.
-I had a bag violation in k5 when the storage bag for our son’s’ clothing was too big.
+I kid you not.
+I had a bag violation when the storage bag for our son’s’ clothing was too big.
 Epic fail.
 But just like we tell our kids-the rules may seem ridiculous-you don’t have to like them-but obey them.
 You are not the teacher.

 Follow the flow of the carpool line.
 Don’t be that parent.
-Trust me
+Trust me.
+Just don’t.

-Snow days aren’t convenient to adults, but to a kid….
+Snow days aren’t convenient to adults, but man, to a kid….

 Get to know the other parents.
 They will be your lifeline.
 They will remind you about assignment due dates, game start times, and days off school.
 They will make parenting less isolating.
 And some of them will take Mom’s Night Out to a whole new level.

 Find out what the other kids in your kids’ unit like for lunch.
-Because that’s who’s eating what you pack.
+Because the truth is that’s who’s actually eating those lunches you pack.

 You don’t need to agree with the teachers.
 Or like them.
-Sometimes the best lessons are non-academic and involve learning to navigate life’s uncomfortable relationships.
-Understand these folks are on the front lines and are well prepared to handle unexpected insects, spills, coughs, scrapes, book orders, clashing personalities, hundreds of dollars in field trip fees, endless stacks of permission slips, and missing lunches.
+Sometimes the most meaningful lessons are non-academic and involve learning to navigate life’s uncomfortable relationships.
+But understand these folks are on the front lines and are well prepared to handle unexpected insects, spills, coughs, sudden illness, scrapes, book orders, clashing personalities, hundreds of dollars in field trip fees, endless stacks of permission slips, and missing lunches.